+The Loan Agreement provided a term loan facility in tranches of up to \$50.0 million with a maturity date of March 1, 2025.
+The initial term loan tranche of \$20.0 million was drawn on March 31, 2021, and on October 13, 2021, the Company borrowed an additional \$10.0 million under the Loan Agreement.
 In connection with the Loan Agreement, the Company granted warrants to the lenders to purchase shares of Common Stock at an exercise price of \$10.28 per share, of which 287,704 warrants were immediately exercisable.
-The warrants are classified within stockholders' equity as the settlement of the warrants is indexed to the Common Stock.
+The warrants were classified within stockholders' equity, as the settlement of the warrants is indexed to the Common Stock.
 The Company recognized the fair value of the warrants immediately exercisable within stockholders' equity using a Black-Scholes valuation model at issuance.

 At issuance, the Company initially determined that the funding of an additional tranche was not probable, and therefore no value was ascribed to the remaining 123,302 warrants that were only exercisable upon the funding of the first additional tranche.
 As a result of the Company's additional \$10.0 million borrowings under the Loan Agreement on October 13, 2021, the warrants to purchase the additional 123,302 shares of Common Stock became exercisable at an exercise price of \$10.28 per share and the value of the warrants was recorded as of that date.
-The additional warrants are classified within stockholders' equity using a Black-Scholes valuation model, as the settlement of the warrants is indexed to the Common Stock.
+The additional warrants were classified within stockholders' equity using a Black-Scholes valuation model, as the settlement of the warrants is indexed to the Common Stock.

-As of December 31, 2022, the fair value of warrants (\$3.3 million), a 5% final payment fee (\$1.5 million) and debt issuance costs (\$0.3 million) are being accreted to interest expense over the term of the loan using the effective interest method.
+The fair value of warrants (\$3.3 million), a 5% final payment fee (\$1.5 million) and debt issuance costs (\$0.3 million) were being accreted to interest expense over the term of the loan using the effective interest method.